 Walter Benjamin’s Conception of Montage and Politics of the Image as Non-Systematic Critical Method

-The focal point of the dissertation project is Walter Benjamin’s conception of montage.
-The term’s unique status within Benjamin’s work results from the double role of montage as both a philosophical concept and a literary method for his own writing.
-Beyond the delineation of Benjamin’s singular montage theory, this project seeks to highlight Benjamin’s role not only as a literary and arts critic, but also as philosophical ›monteur‹ who constructs his texts from the ›refuse of history‹.
-It will furthermore interrogate the manners in which the flourishing of montage practice and theory in Weimar Germany and the USSR informed Benjamin’s philosophy of history, literature and art.
+The focal point of the project was Walter Benjamin’s conception of montage.
+The term’s unique status within Benjamin’s work is a result of its twofold function as both philosophical concept and literary method for his own writing.
+Beyond the delineation of Benjamin’s montage theory, this project highlighted Benjamin’s importance not only as a literary and art critic but also as philosophical ‘monteur’ who constructed his texts from the ‘refuse of history.’
+Additionally, the project investigated the manners in which the theory and practice of montage, which was flourishing in Weimar Germany and the USSR at the time, influenced Benjamin’s philosophy of history, literature and art.

 - “Montage Mahagonny: Walter Benjamin and Bertolt Brecht’s Theatre of Interruptions,” in: Frank Voigt, Nicos Tzanakis Papadakis, Jan Loheit, Konstantin Baehrens (eds.): Material und Begriff.
 Arbeitsverfahren und theoretische Beziehungen Walter Benjamins.
 Hamburg: Argument 2019, 145–159